Tilana/tilana.github.io/_posts/2019-11-14-semantic-search.markdown

 While Uwazi provides a UI for semantic search, it is also possible to use the tool in the terminal.

-For the code and setup instructions see the [Github repository](https://github.com/Tilana/semantic-search).
+For the code and setup instructions see the [GitHub repository](https://github.com/Tilana/semantic-search).